olivergg/scalajs-ionic-starttabs/README.md

 ~fastOptJS
 ```

-To compile scala files in the html package to HTML files :
+To compile scala files in the html package (`htmlScalaSourceDir`) to HTML files :
 ```
 compileHtmlDevTask
 ```